OliWalker/i18n-dinosaurs/blog/i18n-dinosaurs-1.md

 export default withTranslation('homePage')(HomePage);
 ```

-But if you restart the server and head to `http://localhost:3000` again, you just see banner, oops, not done yet.
-But note that we are redirected to `http://localhost:3000/en` - something is working!
+But if you restart the server and head to `http://localhost:3000` again, you just see the string `banner`, oops, not done yet.
+But see that we are redirected to `http://localhost:3000/en` - something is working!

 ### Adding a custom server

-Next runs on a server, which is awesome because it allows for tons of custom functionality, one of which is adding our translations.
-We will build a custom server using express to add our translation middleware.
-Let's start by:
+Next is server side rendered and allows us the possibility of adding our own custom server, which is awesome because it allows us to add custom functionality, including adding a middleware for our translations.
+So let's build a custom server using express to add our translation middleware:

 ```
 npm i express
 ```

 and create a top level `server.js` file.
-We are back in Node land so lets create our custom server like:
+We are back in Node land - using require - so we create the server like:

 ```
 const express = require('express');
 const next = require('next');

-// middlewware to add translations const nextI18NextMiddleware = require('next-i18next/middleware').default;
+// middleware to add translations const nextI18NextMiddleware = require('next-i18next/middleware').default;

 // our i18next instance